sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 .
 Once we cross a threshold of input data, currently configured to be 100 MiB, the builder [flushes the index to a file on disk](https://sourcegraph.com/github.com/sourcegraph/zoekt@6a4adda25a6c5a7c6612e309249420102c587b4d/-/blob/build/builder.go?L455-457)
 .
 This file is called a shard.
 For small repositories, there is a 1:1 relationship between the repository and its shard.
-Larger repositories, such as Kubernetes map to several shards.
+Larger repositories, such as [Kubernetes](https://sourcegraph.com/github.com/kubernetes/kubernetes) or the [Linux Kernel](https://sourcegraph.com/github.com/torvalds/linux) map to several shards.
 At query time, shards are treated independently.

 ## The long tail